WMAN-guild/wman/_posts/2020-07-28-summerparty.md

 categories: event
 icone: /imgs/icoeur.gif
 ---
+*A summer list of indie games we loved*

 ![]({{site.imgurl}}/sun.jpg)

-8 things to do with the WMAN crew this summer:
+8 things to do with the WMAN guild this summer: